lukesneeringer/django-pgfields/docs/index.rst

     PostGIS backend from ``django.contrib.gis``.
 Any individual model can either use our Manager subclass or the GIS Manager subclass, but not both.

-    This limitation will (hopefully) be addressed soon.
+    This limitation will be addressed for 1.0-final.

 Quick Start
 -----------